 Concentrate on a Single Brand Message

 People in the UK will respond to messaging that is straight to the point.
 Kit Kat (the candy bar) sells well in the UK because it doesn’t promote its chocolate, its biscuit, its nutrition…their marketing team keeps it simple and says, “Have a Break, Have a Kit Kat.”
-Tesco is one of the biggest supermarkets because “Every little helps,” and Carlsberg went the super-simple route of posting adverts with the slogan, “Probably the Best Beer in the World.”
+Tesco is one of the biggest supermarkets because “Every little helps.”
+Similarly, Carlsberg went the super-simple route of posting adverts with the slogan, “Probably the Best Beer in the World.”

 Push a single selling point or a single brand ideal and the British public are more likely to remember you.
-When the British are in love with your product/service, you may start introducing your unique selling points so that they may spread the word to their friends and family.
+When the British are in love with your product/service, you may start introducing your unique selling points so that they can spread the word to their friends and family.

 Encourage Referrals from Your Customers